istio/istio.io/content/docs/setup/kubernetes/multicluster-install/vpn/index.md

 istio-system.

-The local cluster running the Istio control plane does not need it's secrets stored and labeled.
+The local cluster running the Istio control plane does not need its secrets stored and labeled.
 The local node is always aware of its Kubernetes credentials, but the local node is not aware of the remote nodes' credentials.